ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.20.1] - 2025-02-19 - Add new Javascript function for Unity Live Session App

+### Added
+- Added a new javascript function for the Unity Live Session app which goes back 2 pages.
+This is so you can click “return to portal” and skip over the live session steps page

 ## [1.20.0] - 2025-02-18 - VR Library and Hierarchy Building Improvements

 ### Added: